Updated: October 5, 2024

 Climates with salty air, high levels of rainfall, humidity, or persistent fog are not conducive for container home construction, as corrosion is apt to occur sooner than in other climates.
 Another weather aspect to consider is wind, as modified containers will not be airtight and can be noisy when exposed to prolong gusts such as Santa Anas in California.
 When relocating an existing container home, the climate of the new location should be similar to the original location.

-Though we admire a lot of the innovation and ingenuity being poured into shipping container homes, our biggest concerns are:
+Though we admire a lot of the innovation and ingenuity being poured into shipping container homes over recent years, our biggest concerns are:

 • Longevity of the Underlying Steel